Can you get a mortgage as a contract worker?

 What type of mortgages are available for contract workers?

 Trying to navigate the differences between lenders on your own can be time consuming, confusing and often disheartening as a contract worker.
-Speaking to a Whole of Market independent Mortgage Adviser like us here at Greenacre, can help you to secure the best mortgage for your circumstances from the outset.
+Speaking to a whole of market independent mortgage advisors like us here at Greenacre, can help you to secure the best mortgage for your circumstances from the outset.
 Types of mortgages available to contract workers include:

-Flexible repayment mortgages: With this type of mortgage, you can only borrow up to a certain percentage of your income.
+With this type of mortgage, you can only borrow up to a certain percentage of your income.
 As your income increases, you can borrow more, but as your income drops, you won’t be able to borrow so much.
 If you can afford to pay back your mortgage in less time than the full term, you could save a lot of money in interest.
+This option is particularly attractive for those whose income fluctuates but shows a steady upward trend over time.
+This option is particularly attractive for those whose income fluctuates but shows a steady upward trend over time.

-Interest-only mortgages: An interest-only mortgage allows you to pay off a lower monthly amount.
-As you are only paying the interest on the loan, you will need to save money in another account to cover the monthly repayments when the mortgage is due to end.
+An interest-only mortgage allows you to pay off a lower monthly amount.
+As you are only paying the interest on the mortgage loan, you will need to save money in another account to cover the monthly repayments when the mortgage is due to end.
 When the mortgage ends, you have the option of either paying back the loan in full; or keeping the mortgage and continuing to pay back just the interest.
+This option is ideal for those with a strong financial plan in place, allowing them to invest elsewhere while managing their mortgage payments effectively.

 Permanent employees simply calculate up to four times their annual income.
 For example, if you’re earning £50,000 a year, you can borrow up to £200,000.

-For contractors, you can use this as a mortgage calculator to give you rough idea of your mortgage potential:
+You can use this as a contractor mortgage calculator to give you rough idea of your mortgage potential:

 • Take your current day rate and multiply it by the number of days you work in a week